 Making God’s Providence more visible in our world through our ministries is an essential part of being a Sister of Divine Providence.
 Education and healthcare have been important since our founding.
 Today, Sisters also work as counselors, in campus ministry, social work, pastoral care, and a number of other fields.
 Some Sisters give direct service to various populations like undocumented immigrants, foster children, and the homeless.
-More information about our ministries is available throughout our website, especially in the Sisters and Ministries sections.

 As Sisters of Divine Providence, we live together in community and share our lives, supporting each other in times of sorrow and sharing our joys as well.
 At times this calls for sacrifice, but it also builds deep bonds of friendship.